Akanksha-Dessai/Smart-Chatbot-with-Memory/README.md

 # Smart Chatbot Backend

-A FastAPI-based chatbot backend with OpenAI streaming responses and memory-ready architecture.
+A FastAPI-based chatbot backend with OpenAI streaming responses and automatic memory management using Mem0.

 ## Features